Roiqk7/dotfiles/.github/INSTALLATION.md

 source ~/.zshrc
 ```
 17. Open and close your terminal.
 Agree to install recommended fonts and follow the tutorial
 That's it.
 Now your terminal should be ready to go.
-That was the hard part from now on it will be quick.
-Also since we setup the aliases from now on I will use them so you get familiar with them.
+That was the hard; part from now on, it will be quick.
+Also, since we set up the aliases, from now on I will use them so you get familiar with them.
 18. Install Ruby by running
 ```
 bi ruby